 “I feel frustrated,” our grandson lamented.

-A few weeks ago we return to the pool.
-Hannah discovers the forty-eight inch marker on the wall at the bottom of the slide and presses Hadrian against it so she can measure him.
+In the spring, we return to the pool.
+Our granddaughter discovers the forty-eight inch marker on the wall at the bottom of the slide and presses her cousin against it so she can measure him.

-“You’re over the line!” she declares and they bounce and clap with glee.
-Then up, up, up they go with satisfied smiles on their faces.
+“You’re over the line!” she declares, and they bounce and clap with glee.
+Then up, up, up they go with satisfied grins.

 I spend the next hour watching them climb up and slide down–over and over again.
-Each time they are spit out the end of the slide, they are ecstatic.
+Each time the slide spits them out at the bottom, they’re ecstatic.

-I know how Hadrian felt when he didn’t measure up.
+I can imagine how our grandson felt when he didn’t measure up.
 I often miss the mark and feel like I’m still paddling in the kiddie pool of life.
 As hard as I try, certain virtues remain out of reach.
-Then one day, something happens–an incident, a snippet of conversation, an insight in prayer, a kindness extended–and suddenly, that ripe virtue is within my grasp.
+Then one day, I realize something’s changed.
+I see myself in a situation or hear myself in conversation and notice I have a little more kindness, a little less judgment.

-Thinking about it, as I wave to the kids at the top of the slide, I realize I couldn’t make it happen any more quickly than Hadrian could will himself to be taller.
-But, by God’s grace, it happened.
+I wave to the kids at the top of the slide and realize I couldn’t make growth happen any more quickly than anyone can will themselves to be taller.
+But, by God’s grace, we grow.